Health Information and Tools > Patient Care Handouts > Breast Self-Exam: Care Instructions

 • Use the pads—not the fingertips—of the 3 middle fingers of your left hand to check your right breast.
 Move your fingers slowly in small coin-sized circles that overlap.

-• Use three levels of pressure to feel of all your breast tissue.
+• Use three levels of pressure to feel all of your breast tissue.
 Use light pressure to feel the tissue close to the skin surface.
 Use medium pressure to feel a little deeper.
 Use firm pressure to feel your tissue close to your breastbone and ribs.
 Use each pressure level to feel your breast tissue before moving on to the next spot.

 • Repeat this procedure for your left breast, using the pads of the 3 middle fingers of your right hand.

-• Place one arm over your head and lightly soap your breast on that side.
+• Place one arm over your head, and lightly soap your breast on that side.

 • Repeat for the other breast.